-The Risk Appetite Framework (RAF) is a key component of Kroo's risk management framework, outlining the standards to which the Bank will hold itself accountable in the establishment, governance, reporting and embedding of risk appetite.
+The Risk Appetite Statement ("RAS") is a key component of Kroo's risk management framework, outlining the standards to which the Bank holds itself accountable in the establishment, governance, reporting and embedding of risk appetite.

-The RAF provides a common framework and comparable measures across the Bank to ensure that senior management and the Board are able to clearly communicate, understand, and assess the types and level of risk that they are willing to accept.
-The RAF is an integral part of the Bank's decision-making process and it is communicated and promoted throughout the organisation, starting from the top.
+The RAS provides a common framework and comparable measures across the Bank to ensure that senior management and the Board are able to clearly communicate, understand, and assess the types and level of risk that they are willing to accept.
+The RAS is an integral part of the Bank's decision-making process and it is communicated and promoted throughout the organisation, starting from the top.